APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: Evaluation

-In addition to throughput, we evaluated the average per-token latency of APEX in comparison to vLLM and NEO on both T4 and A10 GPUs.
-The results, presented in Figure~\ref{fig:lat}, demonstrate notable latency advantages for APEX.
-Specifically, on the T4 GPU, APEX achieved nearly half the average per-token latency observed with NEO.
-On the A10 GPU, APEX also exhibited a slightly smaller latency compared to NEO.
+In addition to throughput, we evaluated the average per-token latency (including queuing time) for APEX compared to vLLM and NEO on both T4 and A10 GPUs.
+The results, shown in Figure~\ref{fig:lat}, highlight clear latency advantages for APEX.
+On the T4 GPU, APEX reduced average per-token latency to nearly half that of NEO.
+On the A10 GPU, APEX also achieved slightly lower latency than NEO.

-Considering these latency results in conjunction with our throughput experiments, it is evident that APEX not only achieves higher throughput than NEO but also maintains comparable or even superior latency performance.
+Taken together with the throughput results, these findings demonstrate that APEX not only delivers higher throughput than NEO but also sustains comparable or better latency performance.